michelfrjf614/InstallHassio/README.md

 # A - Intalls Ubuntu on EC2 by AWS
 1. You need to follow this tutorial (in this video you can visually see the information: https://www.youtube.com/watch?v=jFAipm0NsVA&ab_channel=SrceCde)
    - Open this link: https://console.aws.amazon.com/console/home?
-      - Informe EC2 on field "Find Services": (like https://youtu.be/jFAipm0NsVA?t=104);
+      - Input "EC2" on field "Find Services": (like https://youtu.be/jFAipm0NsVA?t=104);
       - In the next page, click on button "Launch Instance": (https://youtu.be/jFAipm0NsVA?t=111);
       - In the next page, select "Ubuntu Servrer 20.04" (64-bits): (https://youtu.be/jFAipm0NsVA?t=114);
       - In the next page, click on button "Next": with de machine "Free" selected (https://youtu.be/jFAipm0NsVA?t=124);